publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2083.md

     The contents of any report submitted to the Committees under subsection (a) or (c)(2) are confidential and disclosure of all or part of the contents is restricted to—

-        (1) officers and employees of the United States designated by the Commissioner of U.S. Customs and Border Protection;
+        (1) officers and employees of the United States designated by the Commissioner of Customs; 1

         (2) the chairman of each of the Committees; and